hyperledger/identus-docs/documentation/docs/quick-start.md

 :::info

-In the example, we show a verification flow that assumes a connection between Holder and Verifier.
-In the future, we will also support connectionless verification.
+In the example, we demonstrate two verification flows:

+1. Verification with an established connection between the Holder and the Verifier.
+2. Connectionless verification in which the Holder and Verifier do not have a pre-established connection.
 :::